daranzolin/daranzolin.github.io/_posts/2020-01-25-best-premier-league-player.markdown

 ---

-The purpose of this post is threefold: (1) to answer the question, "Who's the best player that's moved to the Premier League, *at the time of signing*?"[^1]; (2) to convince Ryan O'Hanlon to abandon Google Sheets in favor of R; and (3) to dismay fellow United fans everywhere.
+The purpose of this post is threefold: (1) to answer the question, "Who's the best player that's moved to the Premier League, *at the time of signing*?";[^1] (2) to convince Ryan O'Hanlon to abandon Google Sheets in favor of R; and (3) to dismay fellow United fans everywhere.

 [^1]: This excludes players like Christiano Ronaldo, who has since become one of the five best players ever, but was only good at moving when he arrived at Manchester United as a teenager.

 <!--more-->

 O'Hanlon [posed this question on his excellent podcast last week.](https://nograssintheclouds.substack.com/p/episode-16-does-the-premier-league)
 Can you find one player who was considered top-5 in the world *when* they signed for a Premier League club?
-Not exactly.
-In the group chat, my friends and I named some candidates: Michael Ballack, Andriy Shevchenko, Fernando Torres, Eric Cantona, Dennis Bergkamp, Paul Pogba, etc, but most of these players' primes were either behind or before them.[^2]
+Difficult to say.
+In the group chat, my friends and I ventured some candidates: Michael Ballack, Andriy Shevchenko, Fernando Torres, Eric Cantona, Dennis Bergkamp, Paul Pogba, etc. Most of these players' primes, however, were either behind or before them.[^2]

 [^2]: O'Hanlon's explanation is that there are now basically three clubs (Madrid, Barca, and PSG) that can outbid everyone else for the best of the best.

-For a more precise approach, I surmised that we could tally each player's FIFA rating the year they signed with their Premier League club.
-And while I often take umbrage with FIFA's appraisals, it's a relatively scientific approach.
-So I now needed two sets of data: Premier League signings and FIFA ratings.
+For a more precise approach, I suggested we tally each player's FIFA rating the year they signed with their Premier League club.
+And while I often take umbrage with FIFA's appraisals, it's a relatively unbiased approach.

+I now needed two sets of data: Premier League signings and FIFA ratings.
 The former is [available on Wikipedia](https://en.wikipedia.org/wiki/List_of_foreign_Premier_League_players), and
 I found the latter [in a GitHub repository.](https://github.com/kafagy/fifa-FUT-Data) Sadly, the ratings data only goes back to FIFA 10, so
-I'm setting for a decade of data.
+I'm settling for a mere decade of data.

 Packages used for ths blog: